Legal

 5. Security and privacy of your personal data

 5.1 We treat the privacy of your personal data with the utmost importance.
 It is important that You are aware of how and why We may collect and process any personal data shared through the Service, the legal basis of the processing activities and your rights in connection with your personal data.
 Therefore, We advise You to read our Privacy Policy carefully, before purchasing a subscription and starting to use the Service.
-Please be aware that our Privacy Policy is an integral part of these ToS.

 5.2 When You register an account with the Service and login to your account, You agree that We collect your personal data You provide with us.
 When You register an account with us (including for a free trial), We will ask You to provide your name, your email address, the name of your company, the country where your company is located and your phone number.

-5.3 We collect and store the following data in accordance with the ToS and our Privacy Policy, in connection with the Service: (i) E-mail addresses, addresses and contact information, (ii) IP addresses, (iii) geographical location of the devices (country and city) and (iv) information that You (or your Authorized Users) allow us to access in your social media accounts.
+5.3 We collect and store the following data in accordance with the ToS and our Privacy Policy, in connection with the Service: (i) E-mail addresses, addresses and contact information, (ii) IP addresses, (iii) geographical location of the devices (country and city) and (iv) information that You (or your Authorised Users) allow us to access in your social media accounts.

 5.4 We may also automatically collect and store information regarding your device and the browser via third parties’ software.
-In such a case, the software will be in compliance with the applicable law and such third parties that are in a contractual relationship with us will take the appropriate technical and organizational safeguards measures.
+In such a case, the software will be in compliance with the applicable law and such third parties that are in a contractual relationship with us will take the appropriate technical and organisational safeguards measures.

 5.5 Our Data Processing Addendum must apply where You are the data controller and instruct us to process personal data in connection with the Service.